-There were times it bothered me to know that people had the wrong perception of me.
-It hurt, challenged my self-esteem, and just flat out made me angry.
-I felt as though I had to work harder and be even better than my peers to be successful.
+Sometimes it bothered me to know that people had the wrong perception of me.
+It hurt, challenged my self-esteem, and just flat-out made me angry.
+I felt I had to work harder and be even better than my peers to succeed.
 In some people’s estimation, that was true.
-Others were defining me by one part of my life, not all of it.
+Others defined me by one part of my life, not all of it.

 Do I build people up, not tear them down?
-As much as I am disheartened by those who may limit me, I have to recognize that I too could be one who would limit another.
-Whether it’s a slightly negative sentence spoken without thinking, a rolling of the eyes, or a shrug of the shoulder, it’s often not the big statements of strong attitudes that can serve to diminish another’s self-esteem—it might be a simple, unintentional act.
-If I am disheartened and hurt by others’ failures I must examine my own.
+As much as I am disheartened by those who may limit me, I must recognize that I, too, could be one who would limit another.
+Whether it’s a slightly negative sentence spoken without thinking, a rolling of the eyes, or a shrug of the shoulder, it’s not the big statements that can serve to diminish another’s self-esteem—it might be a simple, unintentional act.
+If I am disheartened and hurt by others’ failures, I must examine my own.

 Do I offer others encouragement, hope, and confidence?
 There are few greater joys than when you have helped someone else believe in themselves.
 When life brings defeat or discouragement to another, taking the time to point out strengths and offer hope are things we all desperately need.
 It is also one of the greatest gifts we can give.

 Do I allow every one of my life experiences to add wisdom and create understanding?
-It is not often that we learn our greatest lessons while experiencing the smooth side of life.
+We do not often learn our greatest lessons while experiencing the smooth side of life.
 Nor is it in our successes.
-It usually comes in our failures, our disappointments, and our hard times.
-Instead of pushing those aside or choosing to place them in the realm of the forgotten, learn from them, grow from them.
+It usually comes in our failures, disappointments, and hard times.
+Instead of pushing those aside or placing them in the realm of the forgotten, learn from them, and grow from them.
 They will build the most durable and resilient side of a woman’s character.

 Do I rely on my faith to be the truest source of my grit and grace?
 We cannot do it on our own.
 I take so much comfort in not just the fact that I have friends and family who love me and want the best for me.
 My greatest comfort is that I have a God who loves me and walks with me through all of the stages of my life.
 He offers me grace when I disappoint (mostly myself) and grit, the strength I need to move on to the other side.

-I alone hold the power to create a definition of who I am.
+I alone hold the power to define who I am.

 In each season of life, these choices have been mine to make.
-The answer to each of those questions came through my actions and created the definition of who I was capable of being.
-It was on me to demonstrate the grit and grace required to define who I wanted to be.
+The answer to each of those questions came through my actions and demonstrating who I was capable of being.
+It was on me embracing life’s grit and grace required to define who I wanted to be.
 Sometimes I fared well, sometimes not.
 This is true of us all.
-Every one of us is created with incredible talents and abilities.
+But remember this, we all are created with incredible talents and abilities.
 We are here to fill a place that no one else can.

-Not to do a job or find a purpose, which is part of it, but to be the one individual who decides to make our own definition ofwho we are.
+Not to do a job or find a purpose, which is part of it, but to be the one individual who defines who we are.
 We are responsible for not letting our circumstances speak to others of our worth, but of our actions within those circumstances.

 Whatever descriptors are currently in our lives—single, lawyer, married, divorced, mother, cashier—they are merely that, a part of your life.
-What defines you are your choices within whatever current circumstances you find yourself.
+It is the choices you make, the actions you display, within your current circumstances you find yourself.